-Another useful feature of the HP3586 is its ability to store its configuration settings for future use in making similar future measurements.
+Another useful feature of the HP 3586 is its ability to store its configuration settings for future use in making similar future measurements.
 To do this you can press [STORE] on the entry sub panel followed by any number from 1 to 9 on the keyboard.
 This will store the present configuration of the instrument in the memory location of the number pressed for future recall and to save setup time.
 To recall the configuration press [RECALL] followed by the register number to rapidly configure the instrument to a previously stored configuration.
 To return to the default power up configuration, press [RECALL] then enter 0.
 These configurations will be stored after the front panel power button is off and the instrument is in standby as long is AC power is connected to the instrument or its internal battery is charged.
-Unfortunately many surplus HP3586's have dead batteries or their batteries removed and will loose their stored configurations when disconnected from AC power.
+Unfortunately most surplus HP 3586's have dead batteries or their batteries removed and will loose their stored configurations when disconnected from AC power.

 If you press [OFFSET] on this sub panel you'll first see the offset in the measurement level offset register.
-If the number you want to enter is close to the present one in the data offset register, you can change the existing number up or down using the arrow keys, $[\uparrow]$ or $[\downarrow]$ and then press one of the db buttons and followed by [MEAS CONT].
+If the number you want to enter is close to the present one in the data offset register, you can change the existing number up or down using the arrow keys, [\uparrow] or [\downarrow] and then press one of the db buttons and followed by [MEAS CONT].

-4.8 Frequency/Tune Group - On the lower right side of the front panel is the frequency/tune sub panel.
-This sub panel contains a knob, which is useful in fine-tuning the instrument's frequency, especially to SSB signals.
+4.8 Frequency/Tune Group -On the lower right side of the front panel is the frequency/tune sub panel.
+This sub-panel contains a knob, which is useful in fine-tuning the instrument's frequency, especially to SSB signals.
 Different automatic tuning steps are selected for the selected filters using the [AUTO] button.
 Entry panel pre-programmed steps can be selected by pressing the frequency step button.
 The actual step size is entered on the entry sub panel for the [FREQ STEP] button.
 Pressing the off button can lock off the frequency tune function.
+[Note: this function must be checked later as all the preceding power up tests can pass while this function fails.]

 4.9 Bandwidth Group - On the lower right is the bandwidth sub panel, which is used to select the instrument's bandwidth that a power or voltage measurements are to be taken over.
 All models have 20Hz and 400Hz filters.
 The A and B versions will have one additional filter of 1740Hz, 2000Hz or 3100Hz.
 A and B versions may also have the optional WTD audio noise filter which is selected by a fourth button to be in series with the wide third filter.
-For now select the widest filter your HP3586 has.
+For now select the widest filter your HP 3586 has.

-4.10 Audio Group - On the lower far right is the audio sub panel.
+4.10 Audio Group -On the lower far right is the audio sub panel.
 This panel contains a small speaker and headphone jack along with a volume control knob for output of audio from the SSB detector.
 Since we won't be using the audio output during our first measurements turn the volume knob full CCW to turn off the sound.